stefanwuthrich/megacity/doc/tasks.md

 - **Tooling and Build:**
   - Use Node.js with npm for frontend dependency management.
-  - Set up Vite 6 with TypeScript 4 for frontend build tooling.
+  - Set up Vite 6 with TypeScript 5 for frontend build tooling.
+  - Implement ESLint and Prettier for code quality and formatting.
+  - Use Vitest for unit testing Vue components.
   - Use Docker for containerization and deployment.

 ## 3. Task List